diegofps/patas/README.md

 * `patas explore` - command to execute programs in parallel and collect their stouts.
 It will combine multiple variables and use each combination as input parameter.

 * `patas parse` - used to parse the programs stout and consolidate them in a single csv file.
-It uses patterns to locate which metrics that must be collected.
+It uses regular expressions to locate the metrics that must be collected.

 * `patas query` - apply sql queries directly into the generated csv files.